Homes in Great Falls, VA

 Located next to the 800-acre national park of the same name, Great Falls, Virginia is a small community that retains its rural feel.
 Less than 20 miles from Washington, DC this former farming community began to transition to a suburban, bedroom community in the 1970s.
 The population remains under 20,000, and its residents enjoy a quiet lifestyle.
 As a Census-Designated Place, Great Falls does not have its own government, but the Great Falls Citizens Association acts as the interface with Fairfax County.
 Retaining the rural, open feel of the community is a chief priority for its residents.

-Realtors can tell you about how Great Falls has “estate” zoning, which means that it boasts exclusively single family, stand-alone dwellings on large lots.
-While there are still a number of horse farms, two acre lots are the norm, so many properties feature a tennis court or swimming pool or have the space to build one.
+Great Falls Realtors can tell you about how there is “estate” zoning, which means that it boasts exclusively single family, stand-alone dwellings on large lots.
+While there are still a number of horse farms, two acre lots are the norm for homes in Great Falls, so many properties feature a tennis court or swimming pool or have the space to build one.
 While some developers have urged variances to allow for apartments, condos and townhomes, this has yet to occur.
-As a result, the price to own a home is one of the highest in the Northern Virginia real estate market, with a median home value of $1,136,095 according to Zillow.
+As a result, the price to own a home in Great Falls is one of the highest in the Northern Virginia real estate market, with a median home value of $1,136,095 according to Zillow.
 Ranked by Bloomberg as one of the top 25 richest places to live, the median income of Great Falls in 2019 was $309,599.

 Great Falls has a close-knit community.
 The residents frequent the local grocery store and Starbucks, getting to know one another.
 For sports activities, residents take advantage of Great Falls Nike Park, a 45-acre complex located on the site of a former missile base.
 The complex features multiple baseball fields, including softball and little league, soccer fields, tennis courts, 5,000 feet of trail and ample parking for visitors.
 Sports teams and other activities in the park are another point of contact for the residents.
 Realtor Casey Margenau knows the center of community is a town green where activities, sponsored by Celebrate Great Falls include concerts, parades and other hallmarks of small town life.